 As the systems of IT continue to grow in number, scope, and importance to the business, what we sometimes overlook is that for every system IT deploys into the business, there’s a community of users relying on that system to perform their jobs every day.
 This fundamental dependency has only grown, and every business now relies more on technology to perform essential daily tasks in virtually every role across the organization, large or small.
 With this remarkable growth in the role of technology in every business every day, it translates to that we as IT professionals must invest more time, energy, and focus on the user experience.

 This user can be an internal employee, a partner of the business, a reseller, a consultant, an advisory service, or of course the precious customer.
-It doesn’t matter because each of these constituents have the same fundamental need for a great user experience.
+It doesn’t matter because each of these constituents has the same fundamental need for a great user experience.

 These systems under the stewardship of IT can be sales applications, customer relationship management (CRM) solutions, financial systems, billing systems, human resources (HR) systems, infrastructure management tools, IT service management (ITSM) systems, security applications, compliance solutions, and much more.
 These systems are everywhere in the business today.